epoch8/vedana.tech/src/content/docs/guides/setting-up-data-model.md

 ## 6. ConversationLifecycle

 Go to **Grist → Data Model → ConversationLifecycle**.
-This table starts empty — there are no pre-filled rows.
-Add one row per event you want to handle.
-It has two columns:
+The table has two columns:

 **event** — the name of the lifecycle event.
 Common events: